TimingLib/Framewrok/README.md

 # Framewrok
-Struct of the TimingLib automacation
+Struct of the TimingLib automatization